-The national Main Stree organization -- Main Street America -- holds an annual conference, Main Street Now, that draws Main Street professionals from across the country.
-The next conference is in Pittsburg, Pa.
-May 1-3, 2017.
-Main Street America has also published a State of Main magazine for 2017 that is part annual report and part industry journal on cutting edge techniques and tools for the field of Main Street revitalization.
+The national Main Stree organization -- Main Street America -- holds an annual conference, Main Street Now, that draws thousands of Main Street professionals from across the country.
+The next conference is in Kansas City, Mo.
+March 26-28,2018.
+Main Street America also published a State of Main magazine in early 2017 that is part annual report and part industry journal on cutting edge techniques and tools for the field of Main Street revitalization.
 The Texas Main Street Program officially designates and accredits Main Street communities in Texas in affiliation with the national program.

 - Each year, an application webinar is held for those interested in exploring a Main Street application.
 Annual applications for designation are due on the last working day of July each year.
-The application webinar will be scheduled prior to that time.
-See the Becoming A Main Street Community page of this website.
+Although the current application process is now closed, the application webinar recording and sample application to be used for reference be found on this page: Becoming A Main Street Community .